tavlicon/demos-brand-alignment/README.md

 ## Cloudscape Design System Demos

-This package contains demo pages that follow [Cloudscape Design System](https://cloudscape.design) guidelines and use [Cloudscape components](https://cloudscape.design/components).
+This package contains a fork  that follow [Cloudscape Design System](https://cloudscape.design) guidelines and use [Cloudscape components](https://cloudscape.design/components). customized for brand adherence and alignment.
+This forked design system provides components and styles tailored for branding visual identity and design standards.

-Cloudscape is an open source design system for building intuitive, engaging, and inclusive user experiences at scale.
-It consists of an extensive set of guidelines to create web applications, along with the design resources and front-end components to streamline implementation.
+### Modifications Overview

+This fork includes the following customizations:

+	•	Typography: Removal of Open Sans and updated fo SF font family, and letter-soacing adjustment.

-Cloudscape was built for and is used by Amazon Web Services (AWS) products and services.
-We created it in 2016 to improve the user experience across AWS web applications, and also to help teams implement those applications faster.
-Since then, we have continued enhancing the system based on customer feedback and research.
+This fork is based on Cloudscape is an open source design system  built for and is used by Amazon Web Services (AWS) products and service.

-You can view the demos running live from the the [Cloudscape website 'demos' list](https://cloudscape.design/demos/).
+You can view the ordemos running live from the the [Cloudscape website 'demos' list](https://cloudscape.design/demos/).

 ### Build the project